arendjr/laces.js/README.md

 model.fullName; // "Arend van Beelen"
 ```

-When a property is updated, any other properties that depend on its value are also
+When a property is updated, any computed properties that depend on its value are
-updated:
+also updated:

 ```js
 state.firstName = "Arie";